Walnut

 Both provide nutty flavors and create depth; nutritionally complementary

-Earthy, buttery nut complements celery's crunch; classic pairing in Waldorf and composed salads
+Earthy mineral notes complement celery's crisp texture; classic in Waldorf salad and composed salads

 Shared earthy, mineral notes create flavor continuity while nuts add textural contrast to soft pear flesh